What Causes a Car Insurance Lapse

 Rate Increases

-The rate impact varies significantly by insurance company.
-USAA typically imposes the lowest penalties for short lapses, while Allstate's increases depend heavily on lapse duration.
-Understanding how a lapse affects your coverage long-term can help you make smarter financial decisions during and after a gap.
+Rate impact also varies by insurance company.
+USAA typically imposes the lowest penalties for short lapses, while other carriers' increases depend heavily on lapse duration and your overall history.
+Understanding the long-term consequences of a lapse in car insurance coverage can help you make smarter financial decisions during and after a gap.

 License and Registration Suspension